-If you are having difficulty with day to day activities like getting up and down the stairs because of a medical health condition(s)/ disability and would like to know what would make things easier and safer for you, you can contact the Occupational Therapy Service in Angus and ask for an assessment of your needs.
-This will be undertaken in your home by a member of the Occupational Therapy Service who will provide you with recommendations which may include the need for a stairlift.
+If you are having difficulty with day to day transfers and your mobility because of a medical health condition(s)/disability and would like to know what would make things easier and safer for you, you can contact the Occupational Therapy Service.
+They will assess your needs and make recommendations which may include the need for an overhead track ceiling hoist.

 Who is involved?